Frank Wilczek

-Frank Anthony Wilczek (/ˈvɪltʃɛk/ or /ˈwɪltʃɛk/; born May 15, 1951) is an American theoretical physicist, mathematician and Nobel laureate.
-He is the Herman Feshbach Professor of Physics at the Massachusetts Institute of Technology (MIT), Founding Director of T. D. Lee Institute and Chief Scientist at the Wilczek Quantum Center, Shanghai Jiao Tong University (SJTU), distinguished professor at Arizona State University (ASU) during February and March and full professor at Stockholm University.
+Frank Anthony Wilczek (/ˈvɪltʃɛk/ or /ˈwɪltʃɛk/; born May 15, 1951) is an American theoretical physicist.
+He shared the 2004 Nobel Prize in Physics with David Gross and H. David Politzer "for the discovery of asymptotic freedom in the theory of the strong interaction".

-Wilczek, along with David Gross and H. David Politzer, was awarded the Nobel Prize in Physics in 2004 "for the discovery of asymptotic freedom in the theory of the strong interaction".
-In May 2022, he was awarded the Templeton Prize for his "investigations into the fundamental laws of nature, that has transformed our understanding of the forces that govern our universe and revealed an inspiring vision of a world that embodies mathematical beauty."
+Wilczek is the Herman Feshbach Professor of Physics at the Massachusetts Institute of Technology (MIT), Founding Director of T. D. Lee Institute (Shanghai) and Chief Scientist at the Wilczek Quantum Center, Shanghai Jiao Tong University (SJTU), distinguished professor at Arizona State University (ASU) during February and March and full professor at Stockholm University.
+He has written popular science.
+Longing For the Harmonies (1988), cowritten with his wife Betsy Devine, draws on parallels between physics and music.
+A Beautiful Question (2015) looks at the universe as a work of art.
+In May 2022, he was awarded the Templeton Prize for his "investigations into the fundamental laws of nature", that have "transformed our understanding of the forces that govern our universe".

-Early life and education
+Early life

 Born in Mineola, New York, Wilczek is of Polish and Italian origin.
 His grandparents were immigrants who "really did work with their hands", according to Wilczek, but his father took night school classes to educate himself, working as a repairman to support his family.
 Wilczek's father became a "self-taught engineer", whose interests in technology and science inspired his son.

 Wilczek was educated in the public schools of Queens, attending Martin Van Buren High School.
 It was around this time Wilczek's parents realized that he was exceptional, in part as a result of their son having been administered an IQ test.

 After skipping two grades, Wilczek started high school in the 10th grade, when he was 13 years old.
 He was particularly inspired by two of his high school physics teachers, one of whom taught a course that helped students with the national Westinghouse Science Talent Search.
 Wilczek was a finalist in 1967 and ultimately won fourth place, based on a mathematical project involving group theory.

 He received his Bachelor of Science in Mathematics and membership in Phi Beta Kappa at the University of Chicago in 1970.
 During his last year as a math major at Chicago, he attended a course taught by Peter Freund on group theory in physics, which Wilczek later described as being "basically particle physics", and very influential:

 Peter Freund played a big role in my life, though, because he taught this course on group theory, or symmetry in physics that—he was so enthusiastic, and he really gushed—and it's beautiful material.
 Still to this day I think the quantum theory of angular momentum is one of the absolute pinnacles of human achievement.
 Just beautiful.

 Wilczek attended graduate school at Princeton University.
 After a year and a half, he transferred from mathematics to physics, with David Gross as his thesis advisor.
 He earned a Master of Arts in Mathematics in 1972 and a Ph.D. in physics in 1974.